decentralized-identity/veramo/docs/api/daf-url.md

 ## daf-url package

-Provides a [plugin](./daf-url.urlmessagehandler.md) for `daf-message-handler` that finds a standard URL in a raw message
+Provides a [plugin](./daf-url.urlmessagehandler.md) for the [MessageHandler](./daf-message-handler.messagehandler.md) that finds a standard URL in a raw message

 ## Classes